Call Button

 Associated risks:

-A condition similar to ocular migraines is retinal migraines.
-Retinal migraines can lead to severe, irreversible vision loss, meaning that accurate diagnosis really is critical in this population.
 If any rapid/severe vision loss, temporary blinding or loss only in one eye occurs, a medical professional should be contacted immediately.

 Migraine with aura is thought to be associated with increased risk of suffering a stroke, particularly in women.